d0cd/snorkle/README.md

 - The code completions almost always suggest something after a `.` in a comment.
   It's an odd place to suggest since you'd almost always press enter after typing the period, which messes up your comment.
+- Leo test fails if credits.aleo is a dependency
+- Leo CLI overhaul uses explorer as API default, default should be implemented in a different way.